All Episodes

 And that's when I warn you, folks, we're getting sucked in here to another media bubble.

-Bottom line is this here's what I think's going on.
+Here's what I think's going on.

 I said this at the outset, too.

-Destroy their lines of communication, destroy their lines of uh redistribution, uh, the uh ability infrastructure, the ability to get resupplied uh and so forth, and then go in and destroy them.
+I mean, even as we speak, the strategy always has been to encircle the Hezbo's and cut them off, destroy their lines of communication, destroy their lines of redistribution, the infrastructure, the ability to get resupplied, and so forth, and then go in and destroy them.

 And I instinctively go the other way.

-The second reason I think this is because I love the Israelis, and I I I don't think they've changed, and I have great confidence, and I really believe that they are making more headway than we know, and I think that is part of the strategy.
+The second reason I think this is because I love the Israelis and I don't think they've changed, and I have great confidence.

-Uh the reporting from that area is extremely poor.
+The reporting from that area is extremely poor.

-Uh so it's actually very hard to know.
+So it's actually very hard to know.

 But there may be more progress than we know.

-And one of the reasons I say that, ladies and gentlemen, holding here in my formerly nicotine-stained fingers, the Syrian president.
+And one of the reasons I say that, ladies and gentlemen, holding here in my formerly nicotine-stained fingers the Syrian president.

 Oh, and that's another thing.